golemfactory/dapp-experiments/01_todo_app/README.md

 ### I have issues during yagna setup

-If you have issues during the yagna daemon initialization, please refer to this [handbook article on getting started as a creator](https://handbook.golem.network/requestor-tutorials/flash-tutorial-of-requestor-development)
+If you have issues during the yagna daemon initialization, please refer to this [docs article on getting started as a creator](https://docs.golem.network/docs/quickstarts/python-quickstart)

 ### [Errno 104] Connection reset by peer